Israel: Benjamin Netanyahu appears in court as corruption trial intensifies | DW | 08.02.2021

 One of the cases against him alleges that Netanyahu granted regulatory worth hundreds of millions of dollars to the owner of the Bezeq telecom company in exchange for positive coverage on its Walla! news site.

-Netanyahu has slammed the charges against him as "fabricated and ludicrous" and has claimed to be the victim of a witch-hunt.
+Netanyahu has slammed the charges against him as "fabricated and ludicrous" and has claimed to be the victim of an orchestrated "witch-hunt."

 Monday is the second time that the leader is to appear in court.
 He last came to court in May at the start of a trial subsequently delayed by coronavirus lockdowns.
 The indictment was read out to him during the May trial.